 Burying the Hatchet.

-Deganawidah planted a tree which grew into a magnificent White Pine, a physical icon the new league could identify with which legend says was home to an Eagle, the guardian of the Haudenosaunee (an icon later adopted by a more industrial confederacy).
+Deganawidah planted a seed which in time grew into a magnificent White Pine, a physical icon the new league could identify with which legend says was home to an Eagle, the guardian of the Haudenosaunee (an icon later adopted by a more industrial confederacy).
 From the base of the tree stretched four long roots, in the four sacred directions, “The White roots of Peace”.
 The peacemaker said that any tribe who wished to live by the laws of the Great Peace (the Great Law) would be welcomed under the tree at Onondaga, the Great League of Peace and Power had been officially formed.

 When the 50 original sachem’s arrived at the very first council meeting it was a great day.
-And a day heavily laden with symbolism, five arrows were bound together to represent the bonds of brotherhood now felt amongst the five nations, (note that the eagle on the seal of the USA holds a bundle of arrows representing the states).
+And a day heavily laden with symbolism, five arrows were bound together to represent the bonds of brotherhood now felt amongst the five nations, (note that the eagle on the seal of the USA holds a bundle of 13 arrows representing the first states).
 Underneath the Great tree of Peace, the representatives of the five nations ceremonially buried the hatchet, interring their weapons of war deep in the earth as a symbol of peace, making all equal within the league.
 The great event was commemorated in the wampum belts introduced by Deganawidah and Hiawatha, a medium that became like pen and paper to the Iroquois and a major piece in their diplomacy.
 Created with different patterns and scenes they were used for a myriad of things from commemorating events, to recording treaties, to declaring war and in this case writing laws.
 The original 50 chiefs of the league were commemorated by a special circular wampum wheel, with fifty strands leading down into the centre representing each sachem, whose place and title were handed on and taken up by the generations that followed.

 The heads of the five tribes formed a council of elected members, each elected from their own tribes and clans who fulfilled a set quota to make up the numbers, with the influential Tadodaho, the Fire Keeper at it’s centre, elected by unanimous vote of all the tribes.
 At “The Tree of the Great Peace” at Onondaga all the separate council longhouses of the nations combined into one elongated one with six smoke holes forming the Haudenosaunee, the people of the longhouse.

 Thereafter the Iroquois saw it as their duty to spread the word of their success, and they incorporated weaker nations into the league who believed in the promise of Great Law.
 As time went on, those who had suffered at the hands of the white settlers sought the protection of the league.
 However they also operated a policy of “with us or against us” to everyone who didn’t buy into the scheme.
-Mourning war was still a part of Indian life, and though the only war that the people of the longhouse now undertook between one another was on a lacrosse field, this did not extend to those tribes who shunned the peace belts that told of new experiment.
-It was much more effective to wage a mourning war as a group than alone, when the war belt was passed to the ignorant tribe that had refused the pax Iroquoia, that tribe knew they had a fight on their hands.
+Mourning war was still a part of life, and though the only war that the people of the longhouse now undertook between one another was on a lacrosse field, this did not extend to those tribes who shunned the peace belts that told of the new experiment.
+It was much more effective to wage a mourning war as a group than alone, and when the war belt was passed to the ignorant tribe that had refused the pax Iroquoia, that tribe knew they had a fight on their hands.